Mount Baldy, California

 Mount Baldy or Mount Baldy Village, formerly Camp Baynham and Camp Baldy, is an unincorporated community in the San Gabriel Mountains located in San Bernardino County and Los Angeles County in Southern California, with the county line running through the community.
 It is located below Mount San Antonio, commonly known as "Mount Baldy", hence its name.

 Geography

 It is located below Mount San Antonio (Mt Baldy) in San Antonio Canyon.
 San Antonio Creek flows through the community.
 It is surrounded by the Angeles National Forest.
-Mt Baldy is 12 mi north of Ontario.
+Upland sits at the base of the mountains to the south, serving as the primary foothill community for the area, placing Mt Baldy approximately 12 mi north of Ontario.